-Proposal: As part of the Stage One of the Master Plan, Tamworth Regional Council propose to rezone the primary production small rural lots for the development of future commercial, tourism and equine industry districts as well as the expansion of utilities to service the new developments.
-A draft Staging Plan for the Project is illustrated in Figure 3.
+Proposal: As part of the South Tamworth Rural Lands Master Plan, Tamworth Regional Council propose to rezone the Development Area from primary production small rural lots to residential and equine industry developments.
+A draft Staging Plan is illustrated in Figure 3.